 3. Uneed

 Uneed curates design-led products with a daily carousel and category archives.
-The editorial team emphasises strong UX, clear messaging, and screens that highlight the product’s interface.
+The editorial team emphasizes strong UX, clear messaging, and screens that highlight the product's interface.

 - Submission periods open periodically, and paid scheduling lets teams secure a specific date when available.